ckids-datafirst/website/content/projects/2020-Fall/210/index.md

   system already implemented, and the goal is to improve it with new machine learning techniques, guided by the insights of our collaborating geologists.
 tags: *id001
-title: Machine Learning to Analyze Rock Microstructures
+title: Machine Learning to Analyze Rock Microstructures (Fall - 2020)
 url_code: null
 url_pdf: null
 url_slides: null